MisterClean/tactical-prairie-guide/README.md

 ## 🧰 Preparations

-- **Seeds or Seedlings:** Decide if you want to plant seeds or seedlings.
-Seeds are easier to transport but may take longer to establish.
+- **Decide Seeds or Seedlings:** Seeds are easier to transport but may take longer to establish.
 - **Buy Seeds or Seedlings:** Use the list below, which includes species that are native to the Chicago area.
 - **Pack Your Tools:** Pack a small trowel, gloves, a water bottle, and your seeds or seedlings into a backpack or saddle bag.
 If using seedlings, be sure to pack them carefully to prevent damage.